 - Working from experience and based on the educational needs of the target group: During the development of the original material for Belgium, a taskforce of teachers and stakeholders were involved.
 The material was also tested by the target group.

 - Quality: All educational material made by Ryckevelde vzw carries the Trusty-label.
 The Trusty-label stands for quality information custom-made for children and young people.
 It indicates that the information carrier was designed for the level of the target group and that the content has been developed in a simple and didactic manner.

 - Contemporary: ‘Europe@school’ uses contemporary media

 - Neutral: The information is offered in a neutral way.
 It is up to the students to form their own opinion.

-- Creative and motivating: ‘Europe@school’ uses active and modern methodologies that motivate teachers and pupils alike to work on the theme of ‘Europe’ in class and at school.
+- Creative and motivating: ‘Europe@school’ uses active methodologies that motivate teachers and pupils alike to work on the theme of ‘Europe’ in class and at school.

 ‘Europe@school’ incorporates a clear pedagogical approach and growth model for teaching Europe at school, corresponding to the EU Paris Declaration (2015) that calls for strengthening the role of education in promoting citizenship and common EU values: ‘The primary purpose of education is not only to develop knowledge, skills, competencies and attitudes and to embed fundamental values, but also to help young people to become active, responsible, open-minded members of society.’